danpaxton/scopescript-parser/README.md

 No `return` statement or `return;`, are both equivalent to `return null;`.<br>

 ## `delete` statement
-Removes an attribute from a collection<br>
+Removes an attribute from a collection.<br>

 Syntax,<br>
 `delete expression;`<br>